Ef/WeatherApp/README.md

 3. 5 day weekly forecast shows up on bottom of screen

 ## Future work
-A) Use size classes to take full advantage of screen dimentions
++ Use size classes to take full advantage of screen dimentions
-B) Allow user to choose location(s)
++ Allow user to choose location(s)
-C) Show forecast in more detail
++ Show forecast in more detail
-D) Increase unit test coverage
++ Increase unit test coverage